 The beach welcomes mostly medium to high waves from the wide Indian Ocean.
 But it still makes a safe place for wanderers to hang around the 1,5 km stretch coast.
 Tourists could simply choose between sunbathing, meditating, workout, or simply lazing around.
 Regardless of what the choice is, Nyang Nyang Beach is not a disappointing spot.

 For tourists intend to surf or swim in the crystal blue sea.
-Please aware that patrols or lifeguards are not available in the area.
-Besides rocks and the sudden high wave, the beach very likely not for amateur swimmer and surfer.
+Please be aware that patrols or lifeguards are not available in the area.
+Besides rocks and the sudden high wave, the beach is very likely not for amateur swimmers and surfers.
 Aside from the drawback, opt for sunbathing.
 And for Rp50.000, pick a spot and relax in a rented beach umbrella.

 Nyang Nyang Beach Sunset

 Sunset hunting is always a must in Bali and Nyang Nyang can be the perfect place for it.
 The combination of blue sea, towering cliffs, and the orange cotton sky would be a catharsis for sunset catchers.
 Serene air that surrounds the early evening will also add up to a perfect sunset experience.
 It is not every day that travelers can enjoy the sunset with nothing but the sound of waves.

 After watching the sun sets, it is best to leave and climb back up immediately for safety.
 The long, tricky access to the beach has yet equipped with lighting, let alone patrols.
 It is best to bring a spare flashlight in case travelers want to stay longer.
 Make sure to also carry an umbrella in the rainy season because the distance to the road stretches long.

 Dip In The Natural Pools

 Visitors can also find marine life along the coastline.
 Crabs, fishes, and sea stars are a few of many kinds visitors can possibly witness.
 Be mindful to act gently towards the sea creatures to preserve.
 And last but not least, leave no trash and keep the beach clean.